 At the conclusion of the third round of an AMTA Tournament, each team is asked to evaluate the teams they faced in Rounds 1-3 on a scale of 1-10 and return the completed evaluation form at the 4th round captains' meeting.
 Opportunities to demonstrate civility, justice, and fair play are not limited to the encounters with the teams you competed against.
 The form also permits you to list any team that exhibited AMTA's ideals and, therefore, should receive additional consideration for the Spirit of AMTA award.
 During the awards ceremony, the AMTA Reps will identify the team with the highest overall score.
-To review a copy of the form go to: http://www.collegemocktrial.org/resources/rules-and-forms/.
+To review a copy of the form click here.